Here Are the States Where Coronavirus Cases and Hospitalizations Are Spiking

 Meanwhile, the Northeast continues to experience a steady decline in new cases, hospitalizations, and deaths.
 New Jersey, Massachusetts, and Pennsylvania, for instance, all reported fewer new daily cases yesterday than Texas or Arizona, despite having more cases in total.

 The hard-hit state of New York has begun reopening after sustained, significant declines in new cases and hospitalizations.
-Hopefully, other states will be able avoid the peak experienced by New York.
+Hopefully, other states will be able to avoid the peak experienced by New York.
 Some modeling data suggests that as many as 5% of New York residents were infected at once during the height of the state’s outbreak, while the same may be true for 0.2% for Texas residents or 0.6% of people in Arizona currently.

 But these spikes are largely happening in places that had earlier reopened and lifted restrictions on distancing.
 Texas in particular was one of the first states to do so, a little over a month ago, and its spike in hospitalizations has come two weeks after Memorial Day.
 As more of the country has reopened since, it’s likely that we’ll continue to see increases in new cases, hospitalizations, and deaths in these or other pockets of the country, even as other states see improvements.